Indiana University School of Education: Accreditations and rankings

 (NCATE) since the foundation of NCATE in 1954.
-The School of Education houses masters degree programs in Mental Health Counseling and School Counseling, both of which are accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+The School of Education houses master's degree programs in Mental Health Counseling and School Counseling, both of which are accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).

 U.S. News & World Report have consistently placed the school among the top graduate schools of education in the United States since the rankings began in 1987.